How to create an anonymous survey: Tips and examples

 What is an anonymous survey?
 And why should you use one?

 Simply put, the survey is anonymous if the personal information of respondents remains confidential (i.e., unknown to any of the researchers).
-This means that an anonymous questionnaire shouldn’t collect identifying information such as name, date of birth, address, etc. This way researchers can’t link survey responses to individual participants.
+This means that an anonymous questionnaire shouldn’t collect identifying information, such as name, date of birth, or address.
+This way, researchers can’t link survey responses to individual participants.

-Certain questionnaires need to have demographic survey questions because such data is crucial for accurate research results.
+Certain questionnaires require demographic survey questions because such data is crucial for obtaining accurate research results.
 However, many people are reluctant to provide feedback about their ethnic background, educational status, or income level.

 Making your survey anonymous can help you collect all necessary feedback while also protecting sensitive information.
 Anonymous surveys provide the following benefits: